nikhil-polarapu/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is created as part of an IBM Data Science course on Coursera
+This repository is created as a part of IBM Data Science course on Coursera